 No, condensing oil boilers can only run on kerosene.
 All Grant condensing boilers are also HVO biofuel compatible and so can future-proof your home for its changing heating needs.

-We recommend that Outdoor Boilers should have a Frost Stat fitted.
-The Grant Vortex Module range is factory fitted with a Frost Stat set at 1.5ºC plus or minus 1ºC.
-A permanent live is required with a frost stat.
 For added frost protection on Grant Vortex Modules, fit a pipe thermostat on a return pipe, set at 30ºC and wired to number 5 & 6 on the control panel.
 This will prevent the boiler heating the house unnecessarily.
 A bypass must also be fitted when wired as above.

 Frost stats come as standard on all Grant Vortex Outdoor Modules.
 They are set at 2°C plus/minus 1°C and require a permanent live to the boiler.